kryde507/fem-rating-challenge/README.md

 ### What I learned

 In this project I learned about using Bootstrap, especially for layout purposes, how to change the interface of radio buttons and accessing the value of the checked radio button.
+This was also my first project using GitHub, so I learned how to publish a project and set up my first GitHub page.

 The following HTML snippet is part of the radio button structure:
 ```html